Progen-Dev/Progen/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Critical

 **Describe the bug**
-A clear and concise description of what the bug is.
+> Describe the error as clear as possible

 **To Reproduce**
-Steps to reproduce the behavior:
+> Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+ > A clear and concise description of what you expected to happen.

 **Additional context**
-Add any other context about the problem here.
+> Add any other context about the problem here.

-**Error photo**
+**Images**
-If available, send a screenshot with the problem.
+> If available, send a screenshot with the problem.
 It could help us.